Garnet (Steven Universe)

-Garnet is a character from the animated series Steven Universe, created by Rebecca Sugar.
+Garnet is a fictional character from the American animated series Steven Universe, created by Rebecca Sugar.
 Based on the real world mineral garnet, Garnet is a Gem, a fictional alien being that exists as a magical gemstone projecting a holographic body.
-Garnet is a fusion — i.e., two Gems combining personalities and appearances as one shared holographic body — formed by two Gems named Ruby and Sapphire, who choose, out of love for each other, to remain permanently (but reversibly) fused.
+Garnet is a fusion—i.e., two Gems combining personalities and appearances as one shared holographic body—formed by two Gems named Ruby and Sapphire, who choose, out of love for each other, to remain permanently (but reversibly) fused.

 Garnet is voiced by Estelle, a British singer.
-Estelle's performance has seen a positive reception, particularly for her songs "Stronger than You" and "Here Comes A Thought."
+Estelle's performance has seen a positive reception, particularly for her songs "Stronger than You" and "Here Comes a Thought".
 Garnet has been frequently praised for being a depiction of a positive lesbian relationship.

-Character
+Role in Steven Universe

 The de facto leader of the Crystal Gems, who protect humanity and the Earth from danger, Garnet is initially presented as stoic and unfeeling but pragmatic and capable.
 The show's writers have described Garnet as characterized by great self-confidence; they represent this through the fact that she never asks questions.
 Eric Thurm of The A.V.
 Club described Garnet as "initially the most reticent, distant, and simply alien" of the Crystal Gems.
 After the Crystal Gems' original leader Rose Quartz gave her life to create her son Steven Universe, Garnet took on the role of the group's de facto leader.
 Early in the series, she appears relatively distant, as she rarely speaks out.
 As the story of Steven Universe progresses, however, she becomes more relatable.
 Writing for Minnesota Daily, Cecilia Mazumdar Stanger pointed out that Garnet is far from a perfect leader and can make mistakes.